Nesyamennesettawy papyrus – Berlin 26

 New Kingdom, Dynasty 20, 12th century BC

 It is a particularity of Egyptian religion to visualise in various ways, and thereby make comprehensible, the invisible.
 The row of 21 gods on this papyrus presents a shortened version of the Litany of the Sun, normally consisting of 74 evocation which praise the sungod Re during his descent in the evening, his travels through the and his rising in the morning from underworld.
 Re, during his travels, takes on different forms in order to document his various functions: The bound prisoners show Re in his function as punisher, the mummy shaped figure with the scarab as a head shows the form of the god at the beginning of the day.
-The owner of the Papyrus was a Theben priest called Nes-Amun-nesut-tauj who is shown kneeling at both ends of the roll.
+The owner of the Papyrus was a Theben priest called Nes-Amun-nesut-tauj who is shown kneeling at both ends of the roll

-Amduat papyrus for Nesyamennesettawy
+Litany of Re papyrus for Nesyamennesettawy

 See also for an excellent photo Staatliche Museen zu Berlin, Ägyptisches Museum und Papyrussammlung